Best Orange Glazed Scone Recipe (Panera Bread Copycat)

 - Sweeter Orange Scones | Some like their scones sweeter, add up to an additional ¼ cup sugar if sweet scones are desired.

-Freezing Orange Scones
+Gluten-Free Orange Scones

-Scones are fabulous make ahead treats!
+Scones are fabulous make-ahead treats!
 You can make the scones up to the point of baking, wrap well in freezer baggie and freeze up to 3-4 months.
 Bake as directed, possibly adding a little time at the end.

 You may also freeze already baked scones, the same way, wrapped well in an airtight container up to 3 months.
 I recommend that you freeze un-glazed, but if that is your only choice, they will be fine.